sirotin8/BS/README.md

 # BSc_thesis
-Server management scripts and some practical exercises of the thesis
+Server management scripts and some practical exercises (java programs) of the thesis

+Title of the Thesis: Design of Exercises for the Lecture Distributed Information Systems